cardano-foundation/docs-cardano-org/explainers/cardano-explainers/proof-of-stake.md

 ## Primary advantages of proof of stake ##
 Some of the primary advantages of PoS over PoW include:
 - rigorous security protocols are incorporated into a proof of stake protocol.
-- reduceded centralization - the risk of centralization is reduced by issuing penalties for selfish practices within the network
+- reduced centralization - the risk of centralization is reduced by issuing penalties for selfish practices within the network
 - energy efficiency - energy consumption is extremely efficient as a smaller amount of electricity, as well as hardware resources, are  needed to produce and run the blockchain.
 - cost efficiencies - proof of stake currencies are far more cost effective than those operating on proof of work protocols.